 The back lot was closed during my visit which meant I missed seeing the huge saddled jackalope.
 This for sure would have turned into a photo opt of me sitting on it if I could of mustered up the courage to ask someone to take my photo.
 Who am I kidding – after checking my shame at the door at the old tyme photo place I was not above asking someone to take my photo!

 The sun had begun to set but there was still just enough light that if I drove quickly (notice I did not say speed) I could get sunset photos of The Badlands National Park.
-I expected large ravines, visible from the road, but I did not see even a slight bump in the horizon until I drove into the park.

 We were greeted by a group of Big Horn Sheep by Sage Creek Rim Road.
 I found myself a spot and snapped some colorful photos of the sun setting against the arid landscape.
 From what I could see I could not wait to return the next day for daylight photos.